 CHOOSING THE RIGHT TOUR AND A GUIDE

-- A guide is relatively cheap to hire.
-Included in your package will be a qualified guide.
-However, in your package is also food, accommodation, flights etc. The guide him or herself will only cost $10-15 per day.
+- A guide is relatively cheap to hire: Included in your trekking package will be a qualified guide.
+However, in your package is also meals, accommodation, flights, etc. The guide him or herself will only cost $10-15 per day.

-- Things go wrong.
-My guide helped me through food poisoning, altitude sickness and was as much a nurse as a guide.
+- When things go wrong: My guide helped me through food poisoning, altitude sickness and was as much a nurse as a guide.
 I rarely get sick at normal heights but altitude sickness is uncontrollable.
 I am pretty fit and it still smashed me hard.
-You can go it alone but it’s comforting to have a guide reassuring you it will be fine.
-He had seen it all before so his calm made me feel better about feeling sick for four days straight.
+You can go it alone and be fine but it’s comforting to have a guide there when you come into trouble, especially with altitude sickness.
+My guide had seen it all before so his calm made me feel better about feeling sick for four days straight.

 I suggest going with a small group of friends.
 We saw a few big groups and it looked like a Contiki tour compared to the experience I had with just myself and my guide.
 Only get a porter if you really need it.
 You should be able to carry your bag for 4-5 hours of trekking each day.

-They are awesome guys and I had too many milk tea hangouts with them before and after the trip.
-Lapsang and I became friends during the trip and afterward, we went bungee jumping, cooked Dal Bhat at his apartment and visited Swayambunath Temple.
-I hope you choose to support great local guys like this rather than big money-making companies.
+Lapsang is an awesome guy and I had too many chai tea hangouts with him before and after the trip.
+Lapsang and I became friends during the trip and afterward, we went bungee jumping, cooked Dal Bhat at his apartment, and visited Swayambunath Temple.
+I hope you choose to support great local guys like this if possible.

 EVEREST BASE CAMP PACKING LIST